Forecasting Inflation: Using the Moore Inflation Predictor©

-We have been tracking the seasonality aspects of inflation and have noted some fairly consistent trends.
+There are some fairly consistent seasonal trends.
 The first quarter of the year has most of the inflation while the last quarter of the year is generally flat to deflationary.
-As a matter of fact, in the months since January 1954 there have been 13 negative months in January through June months and 46 negative months in the July through December months.
+As a matter of fact, in the months since January 1954 there have been 17 negative months in January through June months and 58 negative months in the July through December months.
 So it appears that the majority of inflation occurs in the first half of the year and then moderates for the second half.
 One possible explanation is that during the fourth quarter many stores hold massive sales (think Black Friday) to reduce inventory before year-end for tax reasons.

 If we look at only October, November and December, since 2000, there have been 11 deflationary 4th quarters and only 3 inflationary 4th quarters.
 Which is fairly amazing since the overall trend has been inflationary.
 In 2008 the fourth quarter was -3.91%.
 Which was exceptional due to the liquidity implosion but even though 2006 was a boom year it still had a negative fourth quarter of -0.54%.
 The average for the all 4th quarters since 2000 was a deflationary -0.57%.